 New truckers and trainees are statistically far more likely to be involved in a collision.

-Yet, there are no national standards for training new truck drivers before they hit the road.
+Yet, there are no national standards for training new semi-truck drivers before they hit the road.

 The proposed rule would include a minimum of 10 hours operating a tractor-trailer on a practice driving range.

 “Well-trained drivers are safer drivers, which leads to greater safety for our families and friends on our highways and roads,”

 30 hours of training is not an onerous standard.